pangeacyber/pangea-python/examples/asyncio/audit/README.md

 poetry install
 ```

-Set up environment variables ([Instructions](https://pangea.cloud/docs/audit/#set-your-environment-variables)) `PANGEA_AUDIT_TOKEN` and `PANGEA_DOMAIN` with your project token configured on Pangea User Console (token should have access to the Secure Audit Log service [Instructions](https://pangea.cloud/docs/admin-guide/tokens)) and with your Pangea domain.
+Set up environment variables ([Instructions](https://pangea.cloud/docs/audit/#set-your-environment-variables)) `PANGEA_AUDIT_TOKEN` and `PANGEA_URL_TEMPLATE` with your project token configured on Pangea User Console (token should have access to the Secure Audit Log service [Instructions](https://pangea.cloud/docs/admin-guide/tokens)) and with your Pangea base url template.

 ## Run